quarkusio/quarkus/CONTRIBUTING.md

 If you have not done so on this machine, you need to:

 * Install Git and configure your GitHub access
+    * Windows
+        * Use `git config core.autocrlf true`, as default system line endings are expected by formatter-maven-plugin
 * Install Java SDK (OpenJDK recommended)
 * Install [GraalVM](https://quarkus.io/guides/building-native-image)
 * Install platform C developer tools: